 How Many Hours Do Nurses Work?
-The Pros And Cons To Working "Only" 3 Days A Week
+The Pros And Cons to Working 3 Days a Week

 As a nurse, I’ve lost count of the number of times I’ve heard that it must be amazing to “only” work three days a week.
 The truth is, it’s exhausting.
 Utterly exhausting.